jonnyweatherly/aajonusnet/md/Misc/Interviews/One Radio Network Interview 2.md

 A: Very helpful.

-P: Boy, you know, Adjunas, one of my favorite things is raw milk with a couple of eggs and some honey and maybe a little dash of, oh, like cinnamon?
+P: Boy, you know, Aajonus, one of my favorite things is raw milk with a couple of eggs and some honey and maybe a little dash of, oh, like cinnamon?
 Man, it's just like an eggnog.
 It is so, so luscious.
 It's like, wow.

 A: You can take some nutmeg, the whole nut, and grate a little bit in there too.